Mid-America Council: Camps

 Mid-America Council operates four camps.
 Its Boy Scout summer camp is located at Camp Cedars, near Fremont, Nebraska while its Cub Scout resident camp is located at Little Sioux Scout Ranch near Little Sioux, Iowa.
 Other council camps include Camp Eagle, near Fremont, Nebraska and Camp Wa-Kon-Da, Bellevue, Nebraska.
 The council formerly operated Camp Wakonda near Griswold, Iowa, in operation from 1948 until 1978.
 The Little Sioux Scout Ranch was heavily damaged by a tornado on June 11, 2008, which killed four Scouts and hospitalized 40 of 93 Scouts and Scouters attending a leadership development event.
-Camp Butterfield is currently being sold for private hunting and recreation purposes.
+Several camps have been sold for private hunting and recreation purposes including Camp Butterfield.

 Little Sioux Scout Ranch

-The Little Sioux Scout Ranch is a 1800 acre Scout reservation operated by the Mid-America Council of the Boy Scouts of America.
+The Little Sioux Scout Ranch is a 1800 acre Scout reservation formerly operated by the Mid-America Council of the Boy Scouts of America.
 It is located in Little Sioux, Iowa, approximately sixty miles north of Omaha, Nebraska in Iowa's Loess Hills and is approximately 15 minutes east of Interstate 29.

 Hiking trails cover the heavily timbered camp, along with mowed meadows and several remote campsites.
 There are also four cabin shelters and a 15 acre lake.
 The Mutual of Omaha Administration Building was completed in 2000, and two years later the MidAmerican Energy Pavilion was finished, seating 300 at picnic tables.
 Individual packs, troops and posts use the facility, along with Order of the Arrow conclaves, district and council camporees.
 Pahuk Pride, a weeklong National Youth Leadership Training event, was held annually at this camp.

 The camp was the site of a tornado that killed four Boy Scouts and injured 48 others on June 11, 2008.